Best long-term travel insurance for 2026 — Honest comparison

 Insurance for Content Creators — Special Case: Equipment

-As a travel content creator, I carry equipment worth over €8,000: a Sony A7 IV with two lenses, a DJI Mini 5 Pro drone, a DJI Action 6 Pro action camera, tripods, filters, and memory cards.
+As a travel content creator, I carry equipment worth over €8,000: a camera with two lenses, a drone, an action camera, tripods, filters, and memory cards.
 This equipment is, of course, NOT covered by standard travel health insurance.

 I have separate photo equipment insurance that covers theft, damage, and even loss by airlines.
 It costs me around €200 per year—a fraction of what a single lens costs.
 This is essential, especially when traveling, where you're constantly in new places and have equipment in hostels, rental cars, or on the beach.